Updated: January 24, 2022

-This is an acronym that I just thought, and it means Minimum Viable Quantity.
+This is an acronym that I just thought of, and it means Minimum Viable Quantity.

 MVQ is the least or the essential amount that you should own a particular item.
-In other words, it answers the question, “How many of this item do you really need?”
+In other words, it answers the question, “How many of these items do you really need?”